parabolala/bpylist2/README.rst

 bpylist2 |pypi version| |Build Status|
 ======================================

-This is a fork of Marketcircle/bpylist, which is hopefully more responsive to PRs.
+This is a fork of xa4a/bpylist2 <https://github.com/xa4a/bpylist2> version 2.0.3
+modified specifically for rhettbull/osxphotos to fix build errors with python 3.6 3.7

+For any new project, I recommend you use python 3.8 and most recent version of xa4a/bpylist2

 Implementation of the `Apple's Binary
 Plist <https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man5/plist.5.html>`__